Counseling Degrees & Licenses in Arizona

 - Location: Prescott, Arizona

-- Duration: 60 credits for counseling, 36 credits for school counseling
+- Expected Time to Completion: Two to three years; 60 credits for counseling, 36 credits for school counseling

-The University of Arizona offers two master of arts in counseling programs: one in rehabilitation counseling and general mental health and one in school counseling.
-The rehabilitation and mental health emphasis prepares students to become certified rehabilitation counselors and licensed associate counselors.
-The school counseling program prepares students to become school counselors and licensed associate counselors.
+The University of Arizona offers a master of arts in counseling program with three emphasis options: clinical mental health counseling; clinical rehabilitation counseling; and school counseling.
+All programs prepare graduates to become licensed associate counselors.
+The rehabilitation emphasis prepares students to become certified rehabilitation counselors, and the school counseling program prepares students to become school counselors.

 - Location: Tucson, Arizona